Infinitas-Plugins/InfinitasDocs/Doc/en/developer-documenting-code.md

 External links are automatically opened in new windows/tabs.
 An external link is anything that does not start with `/` (relative urls) or does not contain the host.

+Plugin names are automatically linked to the main docs for the particular plugin.
+The match is done using word bounds `\b` and **is** case sensitive.

 ### Security

 If debug is enabled the documentation can be viewed using a web browser by navigating to `/infinitas\_docs` on an Infinitas powered web site.
 If you would like to be able to view the documentation while debug is disabled there is an option in the configs `InfinitasDocs.allow_live` which when set to true will allow the docs to be viewed always.